A-Z of Worker Help

 The AWR give agency workers the entitlement to the same or no less favourable treatment for basic employment and working conditions, if they complete a qualifying period of 12 weeks in a particular job.

-You may be able to claim universal credit or state benefits while you are working, depending on your circumstances.
+In the UK you may be able to claim universal credit or state benefits while you are working, depending on your circumstances.

 You should check your position using one of the benefits calculators set out on GOV.UK.